TacBuild/tac-sdk/README.md

 ### Purpose

 This class facilitates tracking cross-chain transaction statuses by:
-1. Fetching the `operationId` for a transaction using the `transactionLinker` returned from `sendCrossChainJettonTransaction` function in `TacSDK`.
+1. Fetching the `operationId` for a transaction using the `transactionLinker` returned from `sendCrossChainTransaction` function in `TacSDK`.
 2. Retrieving the current status of a transaction using the `operationId`.
 3. Returning a simplified status for easier transaction monitoring.